vaish28/DrLuckyMansionEscape/README.md

   - The computer action was moved from the model to the controller.
   - The controller is now responsible for controlling the players.
   - A new function in the model class is added for loading the world specification from a file.
-  - The view has been added and it supports all the functionalities of previous milestones.
+  - The view has been added, and it supports all the functionalities of previous milestones.

 ### Assumptions